-This section provides the steps and guidelines needed to install and configure the Persephone system.
+This section provides the steps and guidelines needed to install and configure your own Persephone system.

 Note